 Bangla Sanglap Report:

-Question: How long have you worked for the Met?
+Question: How long have you been in the MPS?